How to Make Your Screenshots Go Viral on Social Media

 Conclusion

 Social media is visual.
 If you want your screenshots to get engagement, you need to make them look good.
+You can also use an OG image generator to ensure your link previews look polished when shared.

 The good news?
 It takes almost no extra time with the right tools.
 A few seconds of effort can be the difference between 5 likes and 500.